Wednesday, June 10, 2015

 Asian-Influenced Pork Loin

 My family loves pork tenderloin. but so many times it ends up drier than I like inside.
 They don't complain, but I just am not pleased.
-This recipe, that I found on Taste of Home website, turned out so juicy and tender with tender and juicy.
+This recipe, that I found on Taste of Home website, turned out so juicy and tender.
 As usual, I tweaked the recipe to suit what I have on-hand.

 Ingredients: